-10% Miscellaneous duties as assigned by the Administrator of BEI
+10% Miscellaneous duties as assigned by the Director of Merit Recruitment and Selection

-- Prepare Procedural Manuals for the Division. - Research contacts for Facebook and Twitter. - Assemble brochures and pamphlets. - Answer telephone as needed and provide information as appropriate. - Assist with photocopy assignments as needed. - Assemble Employment Partnership folders. - Organize department files. - Print labels and prepare mailings.
+- Prepare Procedural Manuals for the Bureau.

+- Assemble brochures and pamphlets.

+- Assist with photocopy assignments as needed.

+- Organize files.

+- Print labels and prepare mailings.

 Knowledge and Skills Required: